What's Your "Why?"

 “If only I had the motivation to exercise more often.”

 These tiny voices often grow into a desire for overall lifestyle change, which can be daunting to face head-on.
 However, you don’t have to be discouraged.
-Dr. Tyler Cooper, President and CEO of Cooper Aerobics, explains why recognizing your individual motivation to be healthy can set you on a path to improving both the quantity and quality of your life.
+Tyler Cooper, MD, MPH, President and CEO of Cooper Aerobics, explains why recognizing your individual motivation to be healthy can set you on a path to improving both the quantity and quality of your life.

 First, Ask “Why?”